Body Dysmorphic Disorder

 Symptoms of BDD include:

-- Always asking other people whether you look OK
+Always asking other people if you look OK

 How is body dysmorphic disorder diagnosed?

-A mental health professional will diagnose BDD based on your symptoms and how much they affect your life.
+A mental health provider will diagnose BDD based on your symptoms and how much they

 To be diagnosed with BDD: